The number of real zeros of elliptic polynomials: Introduction and main results

-Most earlier works focused on Kac polynomials, with seminal contributions of Bloch and P\'{o}lya \cite{BP}, Kac \cites{K, K1}, Littlewood and Offord \cites{LO1, LO2, LO3}, and Erd{\H o}s and Offord \cite{EO}.
-Many classical results with numerous references related to the subject can be found in the books by Bharucha-Reid and Sambandham \cite{BS}, and by Farahmand \cite{F}.
-We emphasize that when the coefficients $\omega_j$ are normally distributed, the expected number of real zeros may be explicitly computed by the Kac-Rice formula (see \cite{K}, \cite{R}, or \cite{AW}*{Chapter 3}).
-An elementary geometric derivation of the Kac-Rice formula was provided by Edelman and Kostlan \cite{EK}, who showed that $\E[N_n(a,b)]$ is simply the length of the moment curve $x\mapsto (p_0(x),...,p_n(x))$, for $x\in (a,b)$, projected onto the surface of the unit sphere, divided by $\pi$.
-If the $\omega_j$'s are not Gaussian, the key ingredient is the universality method whose general idea is to reduce the problem of calculating the distribution of the zeros and the interaction between them to the case where the $\omega_j$'s are Gaussian (see, for example, Nguyen and Vu \cite{NV}, Tao and Vu \cite{TV}).
-By now, we can determine $\E[N_n(a,b)]$ for many classes of random polynomials, with various choices for $p_j(x)$ and under very general assumptions for $\omega_j$ (see Do \cite{Do}, Do, H. Nguyen and Vu \cite{DHV}, Do, O. Nguyen and Vu \cites{DNV, DNV1}, Nguyen and Vu \cite{NV}, and the references given there).
+Earlier investigations focused on Kac polynomials, with seminal contributions from Bloch and P\'{o}lya \cite{BP}, Kac \cites{K, K1}, Littlewood and Offord \cites{LO1, LO2, LO3}, and Erd{\H o}s and Offord \cite{EO}.
+Classical results, accompanied by numerous references on the subject, are available in the books by Bharucha-Reid and Sambandham \cite{BS} and Farahmand \cite{F}.
+We emphasize that when $\omega$ follows a normal distribution, the expected number of real zeros can be explicitly computed using the Kac-Rice formula (see \cite{K}, \cite{R}, or \cite{AW}*{Chapter 3}).
+Edelman and Kostlan \cite{EK} provided an elementary geometric derivation of the Kac-Rice formula, showing that $\mathbb E[N_n(a,b)]$ is simply the length of the moment curve $x\mapsto (p_0(x),...,p_n(x))$ for $x\in (a,b)$, projected onto the surface of the unit sphere, divided by $\pi$.
+In non-Gaussian scenarios, the universality method is crucial.
+It employs a replacement principle, enabling the comparison of correlation functions between two random functions when their log magnitudes closely match in distribution and meet specific non-concentration bounds (see, for example, Nguyen and Vu \cite{NV}, Tao and Vu \cite{TV}).
+Implementing this principle transforms the computation of zero distributions and interactions into a Gaussian framework.
+Currently, one can determine $\mathbb E[N_n(a,b)]$ for various classes of random polynomials, considering different choices for $p_j(x)$ and under very general assumptions for $\omega$ (see Do \cite{Do}, Do, H. Nguyen and Vu \cite{DHV}, Do, O. Nguyen and Vu \cites{DNV, DNV1}, Nguyen and Vu \cite{NV}, and the references provided therein).